-This program will be led by Professor David Audretsch and the client will be Democrats Abroad Germany.
+This program will be led by Professor David Audretsch with a client in Germany.
 O’Neill students will work with graduate students from partner institution, University of Augsburg in Germany, to complete the capstone project for the client.
-Partner and client work will take place on Zoom until spring break 2023, when the optional travel portion of the course begins.
+Partner and client work will take place on Zoom until spring break 2024, when the optional travel portion of the course begins.

 Global Capstone 2024: Germany